sztoor/model_serving/README.md

 0. _It is expected that students have finished the prelab of the distributed e-infrastructures part._

-_NOTE: Please terminate VMs once you finish the task._
+1. Please terminate VMs once you finish the task.

-1. The tasks and the configurations are designed for the Ubuntu 18.04 with medium VM flavour.
+2. The tasks and the configurations are designed for the Ubuntu 18.04 with medium VM flavour.

-2. We will use SNIC Science Cloud (SSC) for all the tasks.
+3. We will use SNIC Science Cloud (SSC) for all the tasks.
 In case you want to learn more about SSC visit the website  http://cloud.snic.se

-3. We recommend you to create a VM in SSC and execute all the tasks on that virtual machine.
+4. We recommend you to create a VM in SSC and execute all the tasks on that virtual machine.
 You can run the tasks on your laptops but it may break your local working environment.

-4. For all the tasks clone the repository:
+5. For all the tasks, clone the repository:

 https://github.com/sztoor/model_serving.git

-The code for all the tasks is available in the "model-serving" directory.
+The code for tasks is available in the "model-serving" directory.

 ```
  - model-serving